eliteprox/livepeer-notes/run catalyst as a server.md

    -  Modify `ingest`, change every instance of `localhost` to your server domain or IP.
 Change `http` to `https` also and remove `:8888` where found.
 6. Under the `livepeer-catalyst-api` connector, modify the following settings:
    -  Modify `tags` from `http://localhost:8888` to `https://serveripordomain`
 7. Stop the docker instance and re-run `make box-dev` to reload livepeer api with the new configuration.

+Known issue:
+- The preview player and share button link point to https://lvpr.tv?v=29282syji2nx5l0z, but the streams are not available there of course.
+This will require a slight change within livepeer studio.
+- TBD as testing is completed on other features

 ## TODO:  Configuring livepeer-in-a-box to connect to the livepeer network!
 (Real orchestrators)